-The unit will only stop when a thawing (harvest) period has been completed, whether by the Clean/Off/Ice selector switch or the ice bin thermostat.
-To stop the machine instantly, push the Stop button.
-To restart the machine, push the Start button.
+The unit will only stop when a thawing (harvest) period has been completed, whether by the pressing the Off touch screen button or the ice bin thermostat.
+To stop the machine instantly, push the E-Stop button.
+To restart the machine, turn the E-Stop button clockwise, clear the E-Stop fault on the touch screen, and push the Start touch screen button.